KetiKhuturidze/CSharpLearning/IfElseStatements/README.md

 | false | (-&infin;, 8)   | i - 1           |
 | false | [8, &infin;)    | i + 10          |

-[The standard notation for math intervals](https://en.wikipedia.org/wiki/Interval_(mathematics)) is used to specify ranges for integer parameters.
-Infinity signs (-&infin; and &infin;) are usedd to specify the parameter maximum and minimum values.

-Identical results can be obtained by implementing an algorithm using the _if_ statement **with** an _else_ part.

 ![Task 3-2 Flowchart](images/task3-2.png)